tasmota/docs/docs/Self-signed-Mosquitto.md

 C:\Program Files\mosquitto\mqtt.myorg.com.crt
 C:\Program Files\mosquitto\mqtt.myorg.com.key
 ```
-On Windows, if preferred, subdirectories within the mosquitto directory can be created to hold the certificates.
+On Windows, if preferred, one or two subdirectories within the mosquitto installation directory can be created to hold the certificates.
 That might make it easier to restrict access to a private key in plain text form.

 There are two options for configuring the server's private key.
 It can be converted to plain text form (`.pem`) as shown below, or left encrypted (`.key`).
 If left encrypted, the password will need to be entered by hand every time the server is started.
 This will not be feasible if mosquitto is to be run as a service.
 Security risks can be minimzed by setting tight permissions on the files, as shown below.